 Creating a Job

-This procedure describes how to create a job in a folder or sub-folder in your WorkspaceA working area in the Planning domain where you define and edit new jobs and SMART folders..
+This procedure describes how to create a job inside a folder, SMART folder, or sub-folder in your Workspace.

 Begin